excellaco/base_install/README.md

 # base_install
 The intent of the base install repository is to ease the workflow for developers by removing the pain of configuring a development environment per project.

-In this repository, we have a Dockerfile that includes Jupyter Notebooks for quick prototyping & Conda for Python dependencies.
-Can also connect to a database to ease some processing operations.
-This allows our team to deploy and reproduce our models in a robust preconfigured environment.

 ### Quick Review - ###

 - **Image**: Blueprint.
 Containers are instances of an image.